yi-editor/yi/yi-intero/README.md

 ## usage

 Before you can use any intero functions you have to start the background process with the `interoStart` action.
-This will run `stack ghci --with-ghc intero` in the background.
+This will run `stack build intero` followed by `stack ghci --with-ghc intero` in the background (the editor will freeze temporarily).

 Currently only these actions are exposed: